HamzaYasin1/Task-USDC-Holders/README.md

 Configuration

 Before running the server, you need to configure the application by setting up the environment variables.
-Create a .env file in the root directory and provide the necessary configuration values.
+Create a production.env file in the root directory and provide the necessary configuration values.

-Example .env file:
+Example production.env file:

 PORT=8003

 MONGO_URL=<MongoDB connection URL>

 SOCKET_URI=<WebSocket provider URI>

 CONTRACT_ADDRESS=<USDC contract address>

 Starting the Server

 To start the backend server, run the following command: